GhenovNik/login_page/README.md

 *forgot password
 *registration

+to start the project, you need to run the command "npm start" in the terminal.

 I tried to make the code as clean as possible, but I'm sure that there are still places where it can be improved.

 I hope you will like my work and I will be able to continue to work with you.